-At Tudor Primary we aim to promote positive mental health and well-being for the whole community and therefore we are developing a specific policy to address this area of need.
+At Tudor Primary we aim to promote positive mental health and well-being for the whole community.
+Please refer to the schools Wellbeing section of the school website for further information, but where concerns continue the graduated approach to support will be implemented.